-- Participation in sports and physical activity (done in the last week) - Whether participated inside school or outside of school in the last week (or indoors vs. outdoors) - Levels of activity (active, fairly active and less active based on minutes activity per day) - Swimming capability and confidence - Sports spectating (watching live sport events at least twice in the last 12 months, for years 5 to 11) - Volunteering (taking part in sports and physical activity volunteering 2+ times in the last 12 months, for years 5 to 11) - Outcome and wellbeing measures (including happiness for years 3-11, worthwhileness and life satisfaction (and loneliness from academic year 2019-2020) for years 7-11.
+- Participation in sports and physical activity (done in the last week) - Whether participated at school or outside of school in the last week (or indoors vs. outdoors) - Levels of activity (active, fairly active and less active based on average minutes activity per day) - Swimming capability and confidence - Sports spectating (watching live sport events at least twice in the last 12 months, for years 5 to 11) - Volunteering (taking part in sports and physical activity volunteering 2+ times in the last 12 months, for years 5 to 11) - Outcome and wellbeing measures (including happiness for years 3-11, worthwhileness and life satisfaction (and loneliness from academic year 2019-2020) for years 7-11.
 There is also a separate happiness measure for year 1-2 pupils. - Attitudes towards sport and physical activity (enjoyment, confidence, competence, understanding for years 3-11 and knowledge for years 7-11).
-Year 1-2 pupils have separate enjoyment and competence measures.
+Year 1-2 pupils have separate enjoyment and competence measures. - At and outside school activity was adapted to during and outside of school hours for those completing at home / not attending school during the pandemic.
+For more detail on questionnaire changes please see the Active Lives 2019-20 Technical Note.